-I found many blues guitar courses available on the net, bought 4 which seemed worth the money, and narrowed the list of best blues guitar DVD courses down to 2 contenders, Blues Guitar Spotlight and Blues Guitar Blueprint.
+I found many blues guitar courses available on the net, bought 4 which seemed worth the money, and narrowed the list of best blues guitar DVD courses down to 1 final contender, Blues Guitar Spotlight.

 Learn and Master Guitar: Blues Guitar Spotlight

 The Blues Guitar Spotlight is by Steve Krenz, who also made the famous Learn and Master Guitar DVD course.

 It is a DVD video course that consists of

 The instructor, Steve Krenz, does a good job of explaining everything you need to start playing the blues quickly, in a step-by-step manner, tailored to the needs of beginner guitarists.

 The video editing is very professional in nature as well, and they have added on-screen tabs to make the lessons easy to follow.